 A healthy immune system protects the body from harmful germs, which is why you might not think much about the strength of your immunity until you get sick.
-As a way to keep your immune system healthy it is often recommended that a person get plenty of sleep, follow a healthy diet, and reduce stress factors.
-And dietary supplements such as astaxanthin - a powerful antioxidant - can provide immune support as well.
+As a way to keep your immune system healthy, a person must get plenty of sleep, follow a healthy diet, and reduce stress factors.
+And dietary supplements such as astaxanthin - a powerful antioxidant - can also provide immune support.

 The Immune System

 The immune system is formed by organs, cells, and chemicals that fight microbes, bacteria, viruses, parasites, and fungi that cause infections.
-The main parts of your immune system are the lymphatic system, the complement system, the spleen, white blood cells, the thymus, antibodies, and the bone marrow.
+The main parts of your immune system are:

-Two other subsystems fight against pathogens in the body, the innate immune system, and the adaptive immune system.
-Your natural immune system acts as the first line of defense against all antigens, and if it works properly, you won’t feel sick.
+Two other subsystems fight against pathogens in the body, the innate immune system and the adaptive immune system.
+Your natural immune system acts as the first line of defense against all antigens; if it works properly, you won't feel sick.
 The adaptive immune system is the second line of defense and protects the body by creating antibodies for specific pathogens, after helping the body overcome diseases when infected.
-Although both systems work in different ways, both protect the body against harmful germs.
+Although both systems work differently, both protect the body against harmful germs.
 (1)